Insights from Generative Modeling for Neural Video Compression: Experiments

 Figure \ref{fig:uvg-rd} shows that the performance ranking on MCL\_JCV is similar to that on UVG, despite MCL\_JCV having more diverse and challenging (e.g., animated) content.
 We provide qualitative results in Figure \ref{fig:qulitative-scale} and \ref{fig:qualitative-reconstructions}, offering insight into the behavior of the proposed scaling transform and structured prior, as well as visual qualities of different methods.

-Finally, we observe that different implementations of scale space volume (Gaussian pyramid or Gaussian blur) also slightly influence the rate-distortion performance.
-While the Gaussian blur version seems to have more advantage at high bitrate regime, and Gaussian pyramid performs better at mid-range bitrate, as shown in Figure \ref{fig:main-rd}.
-Gaussian pyramid usually generate blurrier high scale image compared to Gaussian blur when the base scales are the same.
+Additionally, we observe that different implementations of scale space volume (Gaussian pyramid or Gaussian blur) also slightly influence the rate-distortion performance.
+While the Gaussian blur version seems to have more advantage at the high bitrate regime, the Gaussian pyramid performs better at mid-range bitrate, as shown in Figure \ref{fig:main-rd}.
+The Gaussian pyramid usually generates a blurrier high-scale image compared to Gaussian blur when the base scales are the same.